 It takes emotional maturity, good people skills and a strong sense of self to become an addictions counsellor.
 If you’re interested, the Addictions Counselling program at Saskatchewan Polytechnic will provide the training you need.
 The program is also the first in Canada to integrate mental health, addictions and First Nations philosophy.

-Extensive training hours and experiential learn qualify you for jobs with community-based agencies, health regions, non-profit organizations, school systems and private companies.
+Extensive training hours and experiential learning qualify you for jobs with community-based agencies, health authorities, non-profit organizations, school systems and private companies.
 Look for a position as a treatment counsellor, addictions educator, group home worker, case manager or employee/family assistance counsellor.

-Addictions Counselling is a two-year diploma program offered at Saskatchewan Polytechnic Prince Albert campus.
-Some classes are also available through distance education.
-You’ll study cross-cultural and gender issues, gambling, pharmacology, drug abuse history in communities and more.
+Addictions Counselling is a two-year diploma program offered at Saskatchewan Polytechnic Prince Albert Campus, and online.
+You’ll study cross-cultural and gender issues, gambling, pharmacology, drug abuse history in communities, prevention strategies and more.
 Instructors with real-world experience provide practical training in:

-You’ll apply what you learn in class during role-play sessions in experiential labs.
+You’ll apply what you learn in class in simulated experiential learning labs.
 Skilled instructors provide coaching and monitoring as you practice suicide and crisis intervention skills, one-on-one counselling techniques and group counselling and mobilizing community prevention programs.

-You’ll get on-the-ground training in the community, including a two-week work experience in a detoxification setting and a 12-week work experience in an addictions program setting.
+You’ll get hands-on training in the community, including a two-week clinical practicum in a detoxification setting and a 12-week clinical practicum in a mental health and addictions program setting.
 Saskatchewan Polytechnic’s extensive training hours and real-world experience provide professional skills and confidence, enabling you to transition smoothly into a counselling position on graduation.

 If you add an introductory course in corrections to your studies, when you graduate you’ll be eligible to transfer into third year of the four-year Bachelor of Applied Arts in Justice Studies at Lethbridge College in Alberta.

 Transfer credit is available for: